CompSciGuyIT/NodeJS_TDD/README.md

 # Running Mocha from the command line
 While in the project's root directory, type:

-./node_modules/mocha/bin/mocha test
+./node_modules/mocha/bin/mocha

-This will run all the written tests
+This will run all the written tests located in files in the 'test' directory

+Other named directories must be specified:

+./node_modules/mocha/bin/mocha tests

+Targeting specific files:

+./node_modules/mocha/bin/mocha tests/test2.js

+Using globs to target all files that end with 1:

+./node_modules/mocha/bin/mocha tests/*1.js

+Using the glob flag to target all files with 2 in the name:

+./node_modules/mocha/bin/mocha -g 2 tests